Argo-Digital-LTD/staffscanner/src/terms-and-conditions.md

 assignment starting time will be charged 50% of the assignment value and the full charge which would be payable to Staffscanner had it proceeded.

+Staffscanner is entitled to send any healthcare professional to an assignment within reasonable distance of the cancelled assignment.

 Health Care Professionals that cancel a shift or assignment within 24 hours of the shift or assignment starting or during a shift will be subject to disciplinary action and potentially be removed from the Staffscanner platform.